It’s frustrating, right?

 This worksheet will take an investment of time and some serious thinking.
 Trust the process and give it your all.
 The things that you write here will become the basis of almost every other part of your business.

 A quick tip to make the process easier:

-One of the easiest ways to really find who your customer is if you don’t have full clarity, is just get on the phone with them.
+One of the easiest ways to really find who your ideal customer is if you don’t have full clarity is just getting on the phone with them.
 Just get to know your customer more, because the better that you can articulate the way that your customer thinks, the easier it’s going to be to actually be able to sell to them.